dani-garcia/vaultwarden/README.md

 ### Alternative implementation of the Bitwarden server API written in Rust and compatible with [upstream Bitwarden clients](https://bitwarden.com/#download)*, perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.

+📢 Note: This project was known as Bitwarden_RS and has been renamed to separate itself from the official Bitwarden server in the hopes of avoiding confusion and trademark/branding issues.

 ---

 [![Docker Pulls](https://img.shields.io/docker/pulls/bitwardenrs/server.svg)](https://hub.docker.com/r/vaultwarden/server)